minkphp/docs/guides/session.rst

 .. note::

-    In browser controllers, you may be be restricted to controlling only http-only cookies because others cannot be accessed through JavaScript.
+    With drivers that use a browser - like Selenium2 - you may be restricted to accessing/setting only `HttpOnly cookies`_ because others cannot be accessed through JavaScript.

 Status Code Retrieval
 ---------------------